-The family division of circuit court handles all domestic relations cases regarding divorce, paternity, adoptions, personal protection actions, emancipation of minors, treatment and testing of infectious disease, safe delivery of newborns, name changes, juvenile offenses and delinquency, juvenile guardianship, and child abuse and neglect.
-In addition, the circuit court hears cases appealed from other trial courts within its jurisdiction and from some state government administrative agencies.
+The family division of circuit court handles all domestic relations cases regarding divorce, paternity, adoptions, personal protection actions, the emancipation of minors, treatment, and testing of infectious disease, safe delivery of newborns, name changes, juvenile offenses and delinquency, juvenile guardianship, and child abuse and neglect.
+In addition, the circuit court hears cases appealed by other trial courts within its jurisdiction and from some state government administrative agencies.

 Friend of the Court